saxamaphone69/curabitr/README.md

 #curabitr

+#the default 4chan stylesheets need to be blocked via adblock.

+#also, you kinda need my 4chan-s userscript but its not exactly ready for release (otherwise you're nav will look like shit)

 #Regarding new HTML/CSS

 Yes, I am aware.
 I'll update the style so it is, at the very least, usable.
 I've sorta stopped bothering with this since I never really got feedback for it.